MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-sensor-settings.md

 Use the following procedures to validate your Defender for Identity sensor installation.

 > [!NOTE]
-> If you're installing on an AD FS server, you'll use a different set of validations.
-For more information, see [Microsoft Defender for Identity on Active Directory Federation Services (AD FS)](active-directory-federation-services.md).
+> If you're installing on an AD FS or AD CS server, you'll use a different set of validations.
+For more information, see [Deploying Microsoft Defender for Identity on AD FS and AD CS servers](active-directory-federation-services.md).
 >

 ### Verify latest available sensor version